BIG IDEA: I CAN HEAR GOD

 Say: Samuel could hear God.
 God was speaking and Samuel could hear him!
 You can hear God too, if you really listen.
 How do we listen to God?
 We listen through prayer and reading the bible.
 We listen by saying to God “speak Lord, your servant is listening” (1 Samuel 3:10) and then waiting.
 We ask God to speak to us and then we wait.

 If you have asked Jesus into your life then you have the Holy Spirit living within you (1 Corinthians 3:16).
 He will help you to hear His voice.
 He will remind you that He is present all the time.
 The Holy Spirit is the third person of God; God the Father, God the Son and God the Holy Spirit.
 He is the one that reminds us of things, leads us and guides us and shows us when we are going wrong.
 We can trust the Holy Spirit to speak to us each day.

 You are never too young to hear from God.
 Samuel heard from God as a boy and you can hear from God – no matter what your age is!
 Age doesn’t matter to God, all that matters is that you are listening and you are ready to do what He asks you to do.

 3) I CAN RECOGNIZE GOD’S VOICE

-Record some people’s voices from you church – recognizable voices.
+Record some people’s voices from you church – recognisable voices.
 Alternatively use some famous voices.
 Play the voices and see who can identify who they belong to.
 Record one person’s voice that is a stranger to everyone in the room.

-[Play the random voice that nobody will recognize.]
+[Play the random voice that nobody will recognise.]
 Who knows who this is?
 [Wait for no response] Nobody knows whose voice this is, because nobody knows the person.
 We haven’t spent time with them.
 It’s the same with our friendship with God.
-If He is our friend then we will spend time with Him, we will listen and learn to recognize His voice, just as Samuel did.
+If He is our friend then we will spend time with Him, we will listen and learn to recognise His voice, just as Samuel did.

 SEARCH the Scriptures: